 Issy has an MSc in Urban Studies from University College London where she explored the importance of housing and place to people’s wellbeing, and a BA (hons) in Geography from Durham University.

 Issy lives in Edinburgh and in her free time enjoys swimming and sewing.

 T: 01383 721445/ 07702200159

-Jennifer holds the degrees of MA (Hons) in Social Policy from the University of Edinburgh and MPhil in Social Science Research from the University of Glasgow.
+She holds the degrees of MA (Hons) in Social Policy from the University of Edinburgh and MPhil in Social Science Research from the University of Glasgow.
 She is a Fellow of the Royal Society of Arts, a member of the REF 2021 Main Panel for the Social Sciences, a board member at Barony Housing Association and past Convenor of Evaluation Support Scotland.